AdityaDendukuri/IsingNucleation/README.md

  ```
  $ ./IsingNucl
  ```
+ Simulation output and video will be saved in output/ .
 ## SIMULATION SETUP AND ANALYSIS
 Pleaser refer to "main.c" for the steps to invoke the simulation.
 There are three experiments pre-coded in "src/simul.c".